Lisa Edwards

 Lisa Anne Edwards (born 25 September 1958) is an Australian solo and session singer and musician.
 In July 1992 she had a top 5 hit on the ARIA Singles Chart with her cover version of Godley and Creme's "Cry".
 Edwards is primarily a backing vocalist and has worked for fellow Australian and international artists, including John Farnham and Kylie Minogue.

 Edwards also provided vocals on Real Life's "Send Me an Angel" and Olivia Newton-John's "Stronger Than Before".
 As a solo artist, Edwards has issued two studio albums, Thru the Hoop (1993) and State of the Heart (2005).

 Early and personal life

 Lisa Anne Edwards was born in 1958 in Adelaide.
 Her father is a jazz pianist and her mother was a stage performer.
 Edwards made her stage debut aged seven with her father, who regularly took her with him.
-In secondary school, with three other students, she formed a quartet, Harmonic, which went from talent programs to performing on the club circuit.
+In secondary school, with three other students, she formed a quartet, Harmony, which went from talent programs to performing on the club circuit.
 For most of her career she has been based in Melbourne.
 Edwards' domestic partner is Michael Turner, a barrister, and the couple have a child.